PistonDevelopers/rust-empty/README.md

 ###Using The Terminal

-This introduction is designed for the Unix terminal environment.
+This introduction is designed for the GNU/Linux environment.
-Mac OSX fine, but GNU/Linux is recommended (free software / open source).
+If you have another operating system, consult the tutorial or get GNU/Linux for free:

 <a href="http://www.ubuntu.com/" target="_blank">Ubuntu (GNU/Linux)</a>
 <a href="http://linuxmint.com/" target="_blank">Linux Mint (GNU/Linux)</a>